GRADUATION & COMMENCEMENT

 Declaring Candidacy for the Current Term

-If you decide that you would like to graduate at the end of the current term, you must declare candidacy through MyUCLA (Main Menu, Academic) by Friday of the second week of classes.
-Declaration of candidacy after Friday of the second week of classes may result in your degree award date being moved to the following quarter as well as the assessment of additional penalty fees.
+If you decide that you would like to graduate at the end of the current term, you must declare candidacy through MyUCLA (Main Menu, Academic) by Friday of finals week.

 Please note: If the current term is your degree expected term, you will not be assigned an enrollment appointment for the following term.